 This Easy Sweet and Sour Sauce has more flavor than you can possibly wrap your mouth around.
 Make a batch tonight in less than 15 minutes!

-Often referred to as “liquid gold” in my house, this easy sweet and sour sauce has an incredible depth of flavor that most others miss out on.
+Often referred to as “liquid gold” in my house, this easy and quick sweet and sour sauce has an incredible depth of flavor that most others miss out on.

 The secret is the combination of brown sugar and pineapple which adds extra layers and dimension to every bite.

 Homemade sauces and dips are so easy to make, and I love knowing exactly what is in each one.
 Plus, I can swap things out based on preference or what’s in my pantry!

 If you enjoy this sweet & sour sauce recipe, you’ll love my tangy pineapple barbecue as well.